Szaitan/Safe-Site/README.md

 Features of SafeSite
 ------------------------------------------------------------------------------------------------------------
 ### Incident Reporting
-- **Workplace Observations:** Users can record day-to-day safety observations, identifying potential hazards before they lead to incidents.
-- **Incident Logging:** For accidents, near-misses, or safety violations, detailed reports can be submitted with relevant information like date, time, location, and involved personnel.
-- **Categorization:** Incidents are categorized based on severity, type (e.g., accident, near-miss, safety violation), and risk factor to allow for easier analysis and follow-up.
-- **Tracking and Resolution:** The status of each report is tracked, ensuring that incidents are addressed and resolved efficiently, and users can follow up on the actions taken.

 | **Feature**            | **Description**                                                                                                     |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------|
 | Workplace Observations  | Users can record day-to-day safety observations, identifying potential hazards before they lead to incidents.       |